Human penis size: Flaccid

 The penis and scrotum can contract involuntarily in reaction to cold temperatures, anxious or nervous level and participation in sports.
 This decrease of flaccid penis size is referred to by the slang term "shrinkage", due to action by the cremaster muscle.
 The same phenomenon affects cyclists and exercise bike users, with prolonged pressure on the perineum from the bicycle saddle and the straining of the exercise causing the penis and scrotum to contract involuntarily.
 An incorrect saddle may ultimately cause erectile dysfunction (see crotch pressure for more information).
 Individuals with hard flaccid syndrome or other pelvic floor disorders may temporarily have an abnormally small penis.

 Stretched

-Neither age nor size of the flaccid penis accurately predicted erectile length.
+Neither age or size of the flaccid penis accurately predicted erectile length.
 Stretched length has correlated with erect length in some cases.
 However, studies have also shown drastic differences between stretched and erect length.
 One study found that a minimal tension force of approximately 450 g during stretching of the penis was required to reach a full potential erection length.
 This study also found that tension forces exerted in this study by the urologist were shown to be significantly (P<0.01) lower than 450g.
 This may account for differences between stretched and erect length.